by giampiero assandri

 Or b)- through the more steep and challenging South-southwest Crest from fork just before the refuge to point 2597 metres; from this through rotten, broken, easy rocks reach the Summit (EE/A; F+; 1h '45/2h '00).
 Also, always departing from refuge but in North towards three Valfredda Lakes and Pass; c)- through North-northwest Ridge passing on altitude 2869 metres, carving 2811 metres and following quotas 2919, 2911 metres, just below the Summit (crest very rarely traveled and certainly more difficult and more challenging; F+/PD-; 2h '00/2h '30 from l'Arp.

 10)- : Valnera Summit or Valdònierhòre (+; 2754/6m).
-Through the a)- Southwest short Crest from little saddle 2681 metres, reached with path in Southeast from l'Arp Refuge (F/F+; 1h '30/1h '45 from the shelter 1h '15/1h '30 or going up directly on grassy slopes from winding road 2319 metres before the same).
-Also through the b)- Northern Crest from Valdònierfòrkò (2676m; via integral rarely frequented.
-Not difficult, but a little exposed; should bypass some steps right under the ridge and through the West Face; to be undertaken with caution in the presence of fresh snow F+/PD-; 1h '20/1h '35).
-Besides c)- can be reached with an "acrobatic", complete crossing in descent from Bieteron (see Jags), probably traveled only once, but for which there is a relationship.
-Surely this small hilltop, but important node topography, it is more easily accessible route the opposite side, ie from the Lakes Estoul Chamen, but these belong to the homonymous walloon that will be examined in the next job.
+Through the a)- Southwest short Crest from little saddle 2681 metres, reached with oblique path-traces in Southeast, about 200 metres below the Western Face, from l'Arp Refuge (F/F+; 1h '30/1h '45 from the shelter 1h '15/1h '30 or going up directly on grassy slopes from winding road 2319 metres before the same).
+Also through the b)- Northern Crest from Valdònierfòrkò (2676m; via integral very rarely frequented.
+Not difficult, but a little exposed; should bypass some steps right immediately under the ridge and through the Western Face; to be undertaken with caution in the presence of fresh snow F+/PD-; 1h '20/1h '35).
+Or c)- directly through little rocky Western Face on a small spur, which divides the same into two sectors (Osvaldo Cardellina and Emilio Bertona July 09th, 2006.
+PD-PD; 2h '15/2h '30 from Refuge).
+Besides d)- can be reached with an "acrobatic", complete crossing in descent from Bieteron (see Jags; 1h '00/1h '30), probably traveled only once, but for which there is a relationship.
+Surely this small hilltop, but important node topography, it is more easily accessible route the opposite side, ie from the Lakes Estoul, but these belong to the homonymous walloon that will be examined in the next job.

 11)- : Mont Bieteron Jags (2662, 2708 metres); traverse from saddle 2681 metres (exposed, difficult and still to this day most likely scarcely explored).
 However, in "Monte Rosa" by Gino Buscaini 1971, page 297, there is a report about the climb to the crest of the Southwestern Summit of Valnera which can be summarized thus: from the Summit of Bieteron down a wall with small ledges (15 metres, II°-) surpassing the next small gendarme (II°, follows a little tower that salt on its right by means of a dihedral (4 metres, III°+) and obliquely on ledges recovers the ridge.
 After you get off the mound with a roughness on the right reaching the minuscule Collar Bieteron (2619m), and then there is "grafted" on the Southwest Ridge of Valnera and, after a passage exposed (II°) to reach the "Normal Route" in final part.
 (PD/PD+; 1h '00/1h '30 downhill from Bieteron.